Lebanese Nigerians: Colonial era

 People from Lebanon first migrated to West Africa in the 19th-century to flee oppression and economic crisis in the Ottoman Empire.
-Lebanese migrants often originally intended to reach Brazil or the United States, but many were stranded in West Africa due to financial or logistical problems.
-Nigeria received a significant amount of Lebanese settlers due to its coastal city of Lagos serving as a major point of transit between Lebanon and the Americas.The first Lebanese immigrant to Nigeria, in Lagos, was Elias Khoury who migrated from the Lebanese village of Miziara in 1890.
+Reportedly, the first Lebanese immigrant to Nigeria was Elias Khoury who migrated from the Lebanese village of Miziara to Lagos in 1890.
+Later Lebanese migrants often originally intended to reach Brazil or the United States, but many were stranded in West Africa due to financial problems.
+Other Lebanese migrants to West Africa mistakenly believed they had traveled to a vague geographic region called "Amerka" (misspelling of "America"), due to either their lack of education or deception by ship captains.
+Nigeria received a significant amount of Lebanese settlers due to its coastal city of Lagos serving as a major point of transit between Lebanon and the Americas.
 Many of these early Lebanese migrants to Nigeria came from the villages of Miziara and Jwaya.
-Residents of the two villages often rely on remittances from Lebanese Nigerians to survive.
+The two villages continue to rely on remittances from Lebanese Nigerians into the modern era.

 Contemporary

 Nigeria continues to receive a significant influx of Lebanese immigrants seeking to escape political and economic turmoil in their homeland.
-It is estimated that more than 250,000 Lebanese live in West Africa, and in 2021, the Lebanese embassy in Nigeria reported a “noticeable increase” in Lebanese citizens moving to Nigeria.
+It is estimated that more than 250,000 Lebanese live in West Africa majority in Ivory Coast.
 In February 2022, the Nigerian government granted citizenship to 286 foreign nationals, 108 of whom were Lebanese.